bcantin/qbox-tutorial/README.md

 * app/views/hats/index.html.haml
 * app/views/shared/_sidebar.html.haml

-Our application uses mysql as the database.
+Our application uses sqlite3 as the database.
 Please update the config/database.yml to your machine.
 Once that is done, we can get started.
 We need to run a few commands to get ready.